alt-magick/Correspondence/README.md

 # Correspondence
 The Correspondence Text Editor

-Correspondence is a text editor that can toggle between code or normal text.
+Correspondence is a text editor that can toggle between code or normal text.<br>
-The code is defined in the source code and uses this astrology cypher as default:
+It lets you type in code or english.
+And encode / decode selected text in a file.<br>
-It lets you type in code or english, and encode / decode a text file.
+The code is defined in the source code and uses this astrology cypher as default:<br>

 A / Sun: ☉<br>
 B / Full Moon: ●<br>